Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 **Foreword**
 ------------

-The MotoSuiveur® unit is a proprietary system for the protection of the main hoist load from over-speed and load path failures, and for the recovery of the load in the event of a failure.
+The MS Unit is a proprietary system for the protection of the main hoist load from over-speed and load path failures, and for the recovery of the load in the event of a failure.
 The unit is supplied with a proprietary control panel from the equipment manufacturers.
 The crane’s hardwired controls are interfaced to this panel to control the MotoSuiveur® in normal operation.

-The MS unit is a failsafe mechanical hoist arrester, designed and manufactured by Siguren Technologies LTD. The MS unit protects against failures in hoist drive trains that would otherwise lead to dropped loads or overloads.
+The MS Unit is a failsafe mechanical hoist arrester, designed and manufactured by Siguren Technologies LTD. The MS Unit protects against failures in hoist drive trains that would otherwise lead to dropped loads or overloads.